 - Smoking Hot Sex: Gretchen and Jimmy a few times, but the post-coital cigarette-sharing tends to be out on the steps rather than in bed.

-- Something Completely Different: "LCD Soundsystem" is a total outlier among the show's episodes, almost completely devoid of the show's usual humor, instead using a couple that looks like an alternate-universe Jimmy and Gretchen to emphasize the magnitude of Gretchen's insecurities and dysfunctional state of mind.
+- Something Completely Different: "LCD Soundsystem" is a total outlier among the show's episodes, almost completely devoid of the show's usual humor, instead using a couple that looks like a more grown up version of Jimmy and Gretchen to emphasize the magnitude of Gretchen's insecurities and dysfunctional state of mind.

-- "Twenty-Two" does this again in Season 3, this time following Edgar's ongoing struggle with PTSD and how it affects his everyday life.
+- "Twenty-Two" in Season 3, doubling as A Day in the Limelight episode following Edgar's ongoing struggle with PTSD and how it affects his everyday life.

 - "The Seventh Layer."
 None of the main cast feature in the entire episode (save for one phone call with Lindsay).
 Instead, the episode follows Vernon and Paul as their car breaks down in the middle of a trip and they have to survive the night together.